 GOLO Release Pros & Cons

 These are my opinions.
 Yours may be different.

 |A+ BBB rating||Proprietary blend|

 |The supplement has been researched||Poor return policy|

 |There's research on ingredients||Some report customer support issues|

 Does GOLO Release Promote Weight Loss and Reduce Insulin Resistance?

 There's no doubt the supplement has its share of happy customer testimonials.
-But, there are also those who report it did not work for them.
+But, some report it did not work for them.
 As with anything having to do with weight loss, results will vary.
-If you order the Release supplement be aware of the return policy, which I feel could be greatly improved.
+If you order the Release supplement, be aware of the return policy, which I feel could be greatly improved.
 While it sounds logical, I believe this is an overly complicated supplement with too many ingredients.
 If this supplement does improve insulin resistance and metabolic syndrome, might the same results be obtained for less money by taking just berberine or chromium?

 I like these brands:

 I am on pills and needles for high blood sugars, will this product do anything to made it higher or lower